dabeaz/curio/docs/tutorial.rst

     We're leaving!
     .... hangs ....

 At this point, the program appears hung.
-The child is sleeping for the next 1000 seconds, the parent is blocked on ``join()`` and nothing much seems to be happening--this is the mark of all good concurrent programs (hanging that is).
+The child is busy for the next 1000 seconds, the parent is blocked on ``join()`` and nothing much seems to be happening--this is the mark of all good concurrent programs (hanging that is).
 Change the last part of the program to